RenderKit/embree/doc/src/compilation.md

 during CMake configuration.
 If you do not want to use Intel® ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.

-We have tested Embree with the following Intel® ISPC versions:

-  - Intel® ISPC 1.14.1
-  - Intel® ISPC 1.13.0
-  - Intel® ISPC 1.12.0
-  - Intel® ISPC 1.9.2

-You additionally have to install [CMake](http://www.cmake.org/download/) (version 2.8.11 or higher).
+You additionally have to install [CMake](http://www.cmake.org/download/) (version 3.1.0 or higher).
 Note that you need a native Windows CMake installation, because CMake under Cygwin cannot generate solution files for Visual Studio.